eddy-hj-kim/jenkins-test/README.md

 # jenkins-test
-# We are testing Round 1.
+# We are testing Round 2 after installing python.